Last updated: 7th January 2022

 - Tip #4: Don’t visit more than 3 or 4 wine estates in a day – apparently you stop tasting the difference.

 - Tip #5: Buy the 3 round pin plug power adaptor before you go.
 Many hotels don’t have these for tourists.

 How We Did It:

 - We booked and paid for a small group tour of South Africa (South Africa Highlights) with Explore.

-- We stayed 1 night at The Stellenbosch Lodge.
+- We stayed 1 night at The Stellenbosch Lodge, their website here.

 Stellenbosch looks like a beautiful little town and the wine tasting looks fun!
 These are certainly not the images of South Africa I was expecting. #FeetDoTravel